 In addition to the requirements for new Applicants, above, the water conservation plan for renewal or modification (except applications for Letter Modifications) of a mining or dewatering water use permit shall describe and quantify where and when water savings have been achieved by existing practices and identify where, when and how much water savings can be reasonably achieved by incorporating proposed water conservation measures.
 An implementation schedule shall be included for each proposed conservation measure, and progress reports shall be required based upon the implementation schedule.
 The report shall also include when and how much water savings can be reasonably achieved by incorporating proposed water conservation measures.
-An implementation schedule shall be included for each proposed water conservation measures.
-An implementation schedule shall be included for each proposed water conservation measures.
-An implementation schedule shall be included for each proposed water conservation measures.
-An implementation schedule shall be included for each proposed water conservation measures.
 An implementation schedule shall be included for each proposed conservation measure, and progress reports shall be required based upon the implementation schedule.